- Many types of cats have grey fur. Only a few breeds are one hundred percent grey all over.

 #5: Burmese — Affectionate, Energetic and Totally Charming

 The Burmese is a beautiful shorthair with yellow eyes and an alert expression.
 It has a classic cat shape and glossy fur.
 This playful charmer loves to spend time with people and may follow you around the house.
-The Burmese comes in several grey shades, including lilac and dark grey.
+The Burmese come in several grey shades, including lilac and dark grey.

 A Burmese cat will run around the house silently, and it will follow you like a shadow.
 This name shows off your pet’s shadowy coat and friendly nature.